Koenkk/zigbee2mqtt.io/docs/devices/WXKG20LM.md

 ---
-title: "Xiaomi WXKG20LM control via MQTT"
+title: "Aqara WXKG20LM control via MQTT"
-description: "Integrate your Xiaomi WXKG20LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara WXKG20LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-10-11T07:03:55Z
 pageClass: device-page
 ---